What is a Construction Loan?

 Designing and building your dream log cabin home can be an exciting experience.
-Don’t let concerns over financing the construction derail you.
-There are options available if you don’t have cash upfront to cover building costs.
+However, don’t let concerns over financing the construction derail you.
+There are options available if you don’t have cash upfront to cover building costs, like construction loans.

 Many lenders offer construction loans to cover expenses during the log cabin building process.
-These loans are usually available for single unit, detached properties that are primary residences or second homes.
-The terms can be fixed rate or adjustable.
-A schedule of draws is agreed on by the home owner, builder and lender.
-Loan disbursements are made as work is completed on the log cabin.
+You can obtain these loans for single unit, detached properties that are primary residences or second homes.
+The terms are either fixed rate or adjustable.
+Then, the home owner, builder, and lender agree on a schedule of draws.
+As the work on the cabin progresses, those involved will make loan disbursements.
 During construction, the home owner makes interest only payments calculated based on the outstanding loan balance.

 Once construction is complete, often these loans are converted into permanent mortgages.
 This is beneficial because there is no additional paperwork and with the one time closing you save on recording fees and closing costs.
 Some lenders allow you to lock in your interest rate before the conversion.
 At this point, scheduled monthly payments of principle and interest plus escrow, if applicable, will take effect.